Keller-Michael/ABAP_starter/README.md

         +-- <choose your business area, e.g. finance or logistics>
 ```

+Regarding hard skills, it's also worth taking a look at Tobias Hofmann's [SAP Development Radar](https://tobiashofmann.github.io/sap-dev-tech-radar/).
+The radar is divided into the areas of "User Interface, Framework, Technology, and Tools" according to the recommendations "Adopt, Use, Hold, and Stop."
+This can provide some guidance.
+However, the SAP Development Radar doesn't just focus on ABAP, but on SAP development topics in general.

 ## :footprints: Make your first steps

 First of all, check out the [ABAP Exercism Track](https://exercism.org/tracks/abap).
 You need nothing more than a browser to solve the tasks contained there.